1. Objectives and overview

 By the time the investment agreement is being negotiated, a company should already have a good understanding of what the fund requires from an ESG perspective.
 Raising new material requirements at this stage is likely to erode goodwill with the company.

 Before signing the investment agreement, the fund manager should ensure that the company understands and has planned for the necessary financial and human resource to comply with the terms of the legal agreement.
 Additionally, fund managers need to ensure that they will have sufficient post-investment influence on and oversight of the company.
-The inclusion of adequate ESG terms in the legal agreement is important in order to achieve this (Further guidance on influence and oversight is provided in the Due Diligence and Ownership and Monitoring sections).
-CDC's full 'ESG legal drafting guide for equity investments' is saved under 'CDC Templates' on the Downloads & Reference Materials page.
+The inclusion of adequate ESG terms in the legal agreement is important in order to achieve this (further guidance on influence and oversight is provided in the Due diligence and Ownership and monitoring sections).
+CDC’s ‘ESG legal drafting guide for equity investments’ is saved under ‘CDC Templates’ on the Reference materials page.

 Negotiating ESG terms with a company provides an opportunity to:

-The fund manager’s ESG management systems (ESGMS) should ideally include standard templates and examples of E&S and G&BI clauses, designed to secure compliance with the fund’s ESG policy and the requirements of the LPs.
-The clauses are likely to need to be tailored for each transaction, taking into account the fund manager’s DD findings, the jurisdiction within which the fund is investing, the structure of the transaction, the Action Plan, the fund’s plans for monitoring and the type of investment being made.
+The fund manager’s E&S management systems (ESMS) should ideally include standard templates and examples of E&S and BI clauses, designed to secure compliance with the fund’s ESG policy and the requirements of the LPs.
+The clauses are likely to need to be tailored for each transaction, taking into account the fund manager’s DD findings, the jurisdiction within which the fund is investing, the structure of the transaction, the action plan, the fund’s plans for monitoring and the type of investment being made.

 The ESG clauses would typically address the following: